Hosting and bandwidth provided by MacAce.net.

 In addition to the "twice as fast" performance, better camera, improved battery life, and digital compass, The iPhone 3GS also adds VoiceOver for accessibility, voice control functionality, integrated Nike + iPod support, and an inline remote on the headphone cable (like the iPod shuffle 3rd Gen).

-After the release of the iPhone 3GS, both it and iPhone 3G shipped with iPhone OS 3.0 with support for cut, copy, and paste, voice memos, search functionality, a landscape keyboard option, and other features.
-Starting June 7, 2010, the iPhone 3GS shipped with iOS 4. iOS 4 fully supports the iPhone 3GS but it is only partially supported on the iPhone 3G.
+The iPhone 3G originally shipped with version 2.0 of the iPhone operating system, which didn't formally have a name at that point, but after the release of the iPhone 3GS, both it and iPhone 3G shipped with iPhone OS 3.0 with support for cut, copy, and paste, voice memos, search functionality, a landscape keyboard option, and other features.

 Pricing Differences

-However, after outrage from consumers, AT&T Wireless relaxed the upgrade requirements for existing iPhone 3G customers a bit extending "standard upgrade" pricing of US$199 and US$299, for 16 GB and 32 GB configuration of the iPhone 3GS, respectively, to those who purchased the iPhone 3G before the end of September 2008.
+However, after outrage from consumers, AT&T Wireless relaxed the upgrade requirements for existing iPhone 3G customers a bit and extended "standard upgrade" pricing of US$199 and US$299, for 16 GB and 32 GB configuration of the iPhone 3GS, respectively, to those who purchased the iPhone 3G before the end of September 2008.

 Apple continued to sell the 8 GB iPhone 3G for US$99 for new AT&T Wireless customers with a two-year contract until the iPhone 4 was introduced on June 7, 2010.
 Non-qualified/existing customers had to pay US$499.
-The 8 GB configuration of the iPhone 3GS introduced June 7, 2010 was offered for US$99 for qualfied customers and US$499 for those who do not qualify.
+The 8 GB configuration of the iPhone 3GS introduced June 7, 2010 was offered for US$99 for qualified customers and US$499 for those who do not qualify.

 On October 4, 2011, upon introducing the iPhone 4S, Apple dropped the price of the 8 GB iPhone 3GS to free with a two-year contract.
+It was discontinued entirely on September 12, 2012.

 Comparison Chart